jalcock-training/azure-hybrid-landing-zone/docs/architecture/shared-services.md

 ### Key Characteristics

-- Deployed once in the platform subscription
+- Deployed once within the same subscription as hub and spoke resources (optional or future)
 - Acts as the central monitoring point for the environment
 - Supports Azure Monitor, alerts, and policy compliance
 - Configured with minimal retention to control cost

-The workspace enables unified visibility across cloud and hybrid assets.
+The workspace enables unified visibility across cloud and hybrid assets when enabled.

 ## 3. Azure Key Vault